Skip to Main Content

 Permit Fraud

-Individuals found to possess an invalid or stolen permit on their windshield, or residents are found to have given or lent their permit to the driver of an unregistered vehicle will be fined $50 and be subjected to conduct action.
-Temporary short-term parking permits are available at Housing Desk locations for special circumstances.
+Individuals found to possess an invalid or stolen permit on their windshield, or residents found to have given or lent their permit to the driver of an unregistered vehicle may go through the conduct process.

 Parking Violations